New: Yahoo! Japan comprehensive Service Guide – download for FREE >>

 But as the luxury market continues to grow in Japan, one major factor has caused a shift in the industry– ecommerce.
 And although the ecommerce industry has been expanding as a whole in Japan, the luxury market looks a bit different.
 This article explores how ecommerce fits into the luxury market in Japan, the effects of the pandemic, as well as future trends.

 As stated previously, the luxury industry has had strong market growth for a number of years and continues to grow year on year.
-Currently, Japan spends around 3 trillion yen every year on designer brands, which includes everything from jewelry and makeup to handbags and apparel.
+Currently, Japan spends around 3 trillion yen every year on designer brands, which include everything from jewellery and makeup to handbags and apparel.

 However, although the adoption of digital channels such as websites and social media have become almost necessary, the market has been slower to pick up ecommerce and other digital trends.
 In fact, Japan only has an ecommerce penetration rate of 8.7%2, much lower than in many other countries.